Insights into the structure and kinematics of a Milky Way-like galaxy: Correlation between kinematics and large-scale structures

-The second panel of Figure~\ref{fig:LOS_0deg} shows that, unlike the stellar distribution, the gaseous spiral arms exhibit more pronounced overdensities, with up to six distinct arms identified as local peaks in the distribution, marked by red dashed vertical lines, with their approximate widths\footnote{The peaks were identified by finding local maxima in the running median of the gas surface density, and the widths were estimated using the python \textit{peak\_width} function, which measures the full width at half maximum (FWHM) of each peak.} indicated by vertical red shaded areas.
-These arm positions are in good agreement with the spiral ridges used in Section\,\ref{Subsec: stellar disc kinematics} and defined in Appendix~\ref{appendix: spiral ridges}.
-These spiral arms are overlaid on the subsequent panels, which display the velocity residuals distributions: tangential (blue) and radial (green).
+The first panel of Figure~\ref{fig:LOS_0deg} shows that the gaseous spiral arms exhibit pronounced overdensities, with up to six distinct arms identified as local peaks in the distribution at $R\simeq 4.0, 4.2, 5.8, 7.0, 8.5,$ and $11.1$\,kpc, marked by red dashed vertical lines, with their approximate widths\footnote{The peaks were identified by finding local maxima in the running median of the gas surface density, and the widths were estimated using the python \textit{peak\_width} function, which measures the full width at half maximum (FWHM) of each peak.} indicated by vertical red shaded areas.
+These peak radii are in good agreement with the positions where the extracted gaseous spiral ridges intersect this line of sight (Appendix~\ref{appendix: spiral ridges}) and are consistent with the ridges used in Sect.~\ref{Subsec: stellar disc kinematics}.
+For reference, the same arm intervals are overplotted in the lower panels, which show the tangential (middle) and radial (bottom) velocity residuals along the same slice.

-From the tangential velocity residuals (third panel of Figure~\ref{fig:LOS_0deg}), we can see that the position of the spiral arms seem to be mostly associated areas of positive slope - i.e. where gas is moving slower in the inner side of the arm and faster in the outer side, effectively decreasing the differential rotation (and shear) within the arm.
-There are exceptions but typically related to lower gas surface density arm ridges.
-We can see that absolute values of these velocity residuals are larger ($\sim 10-15$\,km\,s$^{-1}$) closer to the centre, where the spirals are also stronger and better defined, and these deviations decrease with distance.
+In the tangential residual profile (Fig.~\ref{fig:LOS_0deg}, middle panel), the positions of the spiral arms are mostly associated with a positive slope, i.e. $\Delta(-V_\phi)$ increasing across the arm from its inner to outer edge.
+This corresponds to gas rotating slower on the inner side of the arm and more rapidly on the outer side, reducing the local differential rotation (shear) within the arm.
+Deviations from this trend occur mainly for the weakest arm peaks (e.g. at $R\simeq 8.5$).
+The amplitudes are largest in the inner disc ($|\Delta(-V_\phi)|\sim10$--15\,km\,s$^{-1}$ at $R\lesssim$ 8 kpc), where the spiral features are strongest, and decline at larger radii.